 It’s quaint and typically English, lending itself to the perfect Sunday morning stroll.
 I love going to the markets, where ever I visit, as they often throw up a more unusual gifts for someone back home or an unusual souvenir of my holiday.

 If you’re passing through on a weekend break, you may also be treated to a variety of street entertainers, who will wow you with their tricks and performances.
-Fire eaters and unicyclists were among the line up during our stay and provided great entertainment and free things to do in York.
+Fire eaters and unicyclists were among the line up during our stay and provided great entertainment for free.

 Free Guided Walks In York